ITINordic/dhis2-administration-guide/README.md

 ```
 PermitRootLogin no
 ```
-- Fing the SSH port and change it to a preffered value from the default which is 22, for example uncomment and change to 2277 as below:
+- Fing the SSH port and change it to a preffered value from the default which is 22, for example uncomment and change to 877 as below:
 ```
-Port 2277
+Port 877
 ```
+***Note: You should never set the sshd port to something over 1024.

 - Find PubkeyAuthentication and set to yes

 ```